Provider to the Accountant in Bankruptcy (AiB)

-We are one of the two Providers of out-sourced sequestration services to the Scottish Government’s Executive Agency, the Accountant in Bankruptcy (AiB).
-Sequestration is a form of bankruptcy and where the AiB has been appointed to act as Trustee in relation to the bankruptcy case, it will be allocated to one of the two Providers to administer.
+Dunedin Advisory are one of the two Providers of out-sourced sequestration services to the Scottish Government’s division, the Accountant in Bankruptcy (AiB).
+The AiB supervise all Sequestrations.
+Sequestration is a form of bankruptcy for Scottish residents.
+Where the Accountant in Bankruptcy (AiB) has been appointed to act as Trustee in relation to the bankruptcy case, it will be allocated to one of the two Providers to administer.

-This section is designed to assist you, whether you have made an application to the Accountant in Bankruptcy for your own sequestration (and that award has been granted) or you have had an award of sequestration granted by the Court following a petition by a creditor.
+This section is designed to assist you, whether you have made an application to the Accountant in Bankruptcy (AiB) for your own sequestration (and that award has been granted) or you have had an award of sequestration granted by the Court following a petition by a creditor (those where you have a debt due to be paid to).

 Your case has now been passed to us as part of the above contract and although your case will be dealt with on an individual basis, we have detailed below some general advice, terms and links which you may find useful.
 We understand that the situation you now find yourself in can be distressing and difficult.
 With this in mind we have set out below some frequently asked questions and our answers.
 This information is not designed to be specific to your case, but is meant as a general outline of how certain matters are addressed.
 Your case is dealt with individually and on its own merits.